SC Baptist Disaster Relief: Situation Report

 - DR leaders, including the Director of Missions, in the Aiken Association helped to set up and run 8 “community-run” shelters in the Aiken area.
 All needs were met and those shelters were closed at noon 9/12.

-- Florida DR is working to gather information on collection/distribution sites for donated items, but those that want to help by donating are urged to consider giving financially, as the logistics of receiving, sorting, storing, and distributing donated goods are daunting to the receiving organizations.
+- Those that want to help by donating are urged to consider giving financially, as the logistics of receiving, sorting, storing, and distributing donated goods are daunting to the receiving organizations.